GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 - [Upgrade the item][upgrade-item], publishing a new version of the item on the Chrome Web Store and pushing it to the user base.
 - [Update the % rollout][update-rollout] for items that were previously published with partial rollout.
-  (Available to items with over 10,000 7-day active users)
+  (Available to items with over 10,000 seven-day active users)

 These update options are described in the following sections.